macster110/aipam/README.md

 Settings export and import.

-# Still to do #
+## Still to do ##

 Only supports .wav clips.
 This could be expanded to mp3, aiff etc.

+Integration with PAMGuard so that binary file click and clip files can be imported

 Additional plugins to measure clip metrics on export e.g. power spectrum, peak frequency etc.

 The assignment problem is solved using a shortest path algorithm for which the processing time scales with N^3logN.
 A [Jonker Volgenant algorithm](https://blog.sourced.tech/post/lapjv/) has the potential to be much faster but none of the Java implementations appear to as fast as would be expect (10 hours for 3000 clips) and much slower than shortest path.

+Add some deep learning models.

-# Installation #
+## Installation ##

 SoundSort is based on JavaFX and requires the Java vitual machine to run.